mmendoza235/storythegame/README.md

 How to Play---*temporary*
 ------------

-### Story the game through the command line:
+### Story the game through python shell:

-	1. Choose a story to play from the screenplay folder.
+	1. Choose a story module to play from the screenplay folder.
 		File format: "story_name_stg.py"
-	2. Run the story from the command line: python story_name_stg.py
+	2. From the storythegame directory, start the python shell: python
+	3. Import the desired story module: import screenplays.default_stg as default_stg
+	4. Run the story_intro() method on the desired scene: default_stg.gameStart.story_intro()

 ### Story the game through the gui: